Joenhle/simple-db-hw-2021/lab5.md

 tuples and splits pages correcty, and also handles duplicate tuples.

 <!-- After completing this exercise, you should be able to pass the unit tests
 in `BTreeDeadlockTest.java` and `BTreeInsertTest.java`.
-Some of the test cases may take a few seconds to complete. `BTreeDeadlockTest` will test that you have implemented locking correctly and can handle deadlocks. `BTreeInsertTest` will test that your code inserts tuples and splits pages correcty, and also handles duplicate tuples and next key locking. -->
+Some of the scantest cases may take a few seconds to complete. `BTreeDeadlockTest` will scantest that you have implemented locking correctly and can handle deadlocks. `BTreeInsertTest` will scantest that your code inserts tuples and splits pages correcty, and also handles duplicate tuples and next key locking. -->

 ***